Kristina01111000/Drws_site/README.md

 For pop up, right now have the personhood score link, make one , make it look like how i think is should look like Make the self renewal system into a course, for now only for administrators patreon links?

+- find out if cellphone view is good now, fix the rest of the pages if it is